 5 Animal Yoga Poses to Help Your Child Sleep Better

-Yoga before bedtime is a miracle in our household!
+Yoga before bedtime was a miracle in our household!

-When our spirited and active preschooler is tired, she doesn’t get lethargic — she gets wired.
-Even though we follow the Four B’s nightly ritual (Bath, Brush teeth, Books, and Bed), that doesn’t always calm her down from her highly stimulating day.
+When our spirited and active preschooler was tired, she didn’t get lethargic — she got wired.
+Even though we followed the Four B’s nightly ritual (Bath, Brush teeth, Books, and Bed), that didn’t always calm her down from her highly stimulating day.

-When she needs an extra dose of calming potion, we read Good Night, Animal World and use movement to release her pent-up energy.
-It works like a charm.
-Afterward, my daughter is better able to listen to her bedtime books and willingly hops into bed.
-Reading and acting out a bedtime yoga book is also a great way for us to bond and breathe together, calming both of us down.
+When she needed an extra dose of calming potion, we read Good Night, Animal World and used movement to release her pent-up energy.
+It worked like a charm.
+Afterward, my daughter was better able to listen to her bedtime books and willingly hopped into bed.
+Reading and acting out a bedtime yoga book was also a great way for us to bond and breathe together, calming both of us down.

-Research shows that yoga improves sleep (Amazon affiliate link to Your Brain on Yoga eBook by Sat Bir Khalsa).
-So by introducing movement and mindful breathing to my daughter’s bedtime rituals through ways that engage her, I can potentially affect her health, academic performance, and emotional well-being in the long term.
+Research shows that yoga improves sleep (Your Brain on Yoga, Sat Bir Khalsa).
+So by introducing movement and mindful breathing to my daughter’s bedtime rituals through ways that engaged her, I could potentially affect her health, academic performance, and emotional well-being in the long term.
 What more could a parent ask for?

 A child’s healthy sleep habits mean less stress at bedtime for everyone, and parents get to sleep through the night, too.
 Yoga before bedtime is good for the whole family.